johnwu0604/hoola-server/README.md

 ```
 node server.js
 ```
 Once server is started, endpoints can be reached at port 5000.
+See routes folder for different endpoints to reach.